Weird how a week of relatively strenuous exercise can leave you wanting (and needing) to detox.

 My mind was drawn today, then, to soup.

 But what should probably have been a light lunch of miso soup, or perhaps a chicken or Scotch broth, ended up being vaguely influenced by a number of the heavier dishes I ate last week in the mountains.

-I stopped short of trying to recreate this unidentifed vegetable suppe mit super wurstel, which was at once amusing, bizarre, filling, warming and tasty, but not really on the detox theme.
+I stopped short of trying to recreate vegetable suppe mit super wurstel pictured above, which was at once amusing, bizarre, filling, warming and tasty, but not really on the detox theme.